cynnefo/copypastewisdom.github.io/_posts/azure/2015-03-26-resize-root-volume-azure-linux-vm.md

 It sure does!

 **Watch out!** I didn't find documentation on MSDN supporting usage of this cmdlet on OS Disk.
 While it worked perfectly, I am still not sure whether Microsoft officially supports this way.
-So Please don't blame if you servers get lost into a galaxy far far away! :)
+So Please don't blame if you servers disappear into a galaxy far far away! :)
 {: .notice}